Community college faculty qualifications, 24.5(1)

 Purpose and Summary

-This proposed rule making revises minimum community college faculty qualifications, as required by 2020 Iowa Acts, House File 2454.
+This rule making revises minimum community college faculty qualifications, as required by 2020 Iowa Acts, House File 2454.

 This rule making has no fiscal impact to the State of Iowa.